yale-mgt-656-fall-2020/about/general-policies.md

 The default branch in git (and on GitHub) is, by convention, called the "master" branch.
-Many developers are trying to use a different default branch name because of etymological ties of the term "master" to slavery.
+Many developers are trying to use a different default branch name because of the etymological ties of the term "master" and the abhorrent practice of slavery.
 You can read more about this
 movement [here](https://www.bbc.com/news/technology-53050955),
 [here](https://tools.ietf.org/id/draft-knodel-terminology-00.html#rfc.section.1.1),